IlyaGulya/setup-crowdin-cli/memory-bank/progress.md

 - Documentation needs to be updated to reflect the latest workflow improvements
 - **The simplified Docker image building process needs to be tested**
 - **The version marker container functionality needs to be verified**
 - **The "mark as latest" functionality needs to be tested with different scenarios**
+- **The AWT stripper integration needs to be tested with different Crowdin CLI versions**
+- **We need to verify that AWT-stripped binaries work correctly for non-AWT operations**
+- **We need to document which AWT-related operations are now unsupported**